-Build a shed window may sound like a tricky task.
+Building a shed window may sound like a tricky task.
 But a timber window frame is designed to support the weight placed on the wall by using studs to transfer the load.
-To add window to existing shed, at the top, cripple studs carry the load from the top plate down to the header.
+To add a window to an existing shed or log cabin – at the top, cripple studs carry the load from the top plate down to the header.
 Along the sides of the frame window existing, king, and jack studs support the header and transfer the load to the floor.
 At the bottom of the shed wall opening, two boards are nailed together to form a sill, supported by the cripple studs.
 Although the sill doesn’t support any weight, it does anchor the bottom of the window in place.

 Diagram illustrating parts of a Wall Panel prepped for a window.

 2. Window Header